Relational dynamics in axion-de Sitter universes: Discussion

+Third, we have focused on codimension-one observables in this work; however, there is a larger class of codimension-zero curvature-invariant observables to generalize our results \cite{Belin:2022xmt}.
+For instance, one could study how generic are our finding on the increase and decrease of extremal volumes depending on the axion charge and the cosmological constant within the larger class of observables in \cite{Belin:2022xmt}.
+Another natural extension of the results would be to extend our results regarding maximal volumes in asymptotically flat or AdS axion wormhole spacetimes.
+It has been noted that the holographic dictionary shows new puzzles once Euclidean wormholes are attached to disconnected universes \cite{Hertog:2017owm,Loges:2023ypl}.
+It would be interesting to investigate what modifications this would lead to for the observables considered in this work.
+For instance, previous work on the maximal volume for asymptotically AdS wormholes in $D=3$ gravity can be found in \cite{Zolfi:2023bdp}.

-Lastly, we have only investigated the time evolution of complexity in the background geometry without perturbations, however, one of the defining features of holographic complexity is the switchback effect, where one considers how the evolution in the different proposals are modified once shockwave perturbations are introduced.
+Lastly, we have only investigated the time evolution of different relational observables in the background geometry without perturbations.
+However, asymptotically dS spacetimes are expected to display the switchback effect \cite{Aguilar-Gutierrez:2023pnn,Baiguera:2023tpt,Baiguera:2024xju}, which describes a decrease in the growth of the class of curvature invariants in \cite{Belin:2021bga,Belin:2022xmt} due to the appearance of shockwave perturbations in the geometry, motivated by epidemic growth of perturbations in quantum circuit dual models.
 It might be interesting to study this case by sending radial energy pulses from the perspective of the worldline observers and accounting for the backreaction in the geometry (\ref{eq:metric reg d}).
-We hope to study this issue in a future work.